Handforth Road, Wilmslow, Cheshire SK9 2LX

 WHO IS OUR STAR OF THE WEEK?

-w/c 3-3-25: Congratulations to AH, our new Star of the Week!
-She was chosen for working hard to continually improve her reading fluency this term.
+w/c 1-9-25: Congratulations to our new Star of the Week!
+He was chosen for running continuously in all of our Daily Miles.
 What a fantastic role model!

 WHO IS THE DAILY GREETER?